SmritiReddyy/ChancesOfMaxWinningF12025/README.md

+*Last updated: October 24, 2025*
+*I will add a new file with the new outputs after each race and recalcualte everything*

 # F1 2025 Championship Predictor: Max Verstappen's Chances

 A Python-based machine learning model to predict Max Verstappen's chances of winning the 2025 F1 World Championship using exhaustive scenario analysis and Monte Carlo simulation.